Welcome to Adulthood: Where Friday Nights Mean Laundry

 Challenge yourself to send one “Hey, just thinking of you” message a week.
 You’ll be surprised how often it leads to meaningful connections.

-2. Schedule Friend Like Self-Care
+2. Schedule Friendship Like Self-Care

 Put coffee dates, Zoom calls, or even a “send a meme” reminder on your calendar.
 Yes, really.

-In adulthood, friendship doesn’t survive on chance–it survives on calendars.
+In adulthood, friendship doesn’t survive on chance—it survives on calendars.
+Treat it as you would your wellness routine.

 3. Accept Shorter Interactions